RichardoC/kube-audit-rest/examples/full-elastic-stack/README.md

 Then click "Save data view to Kibana"

 You'll be able to see that the API calls regarding the secret were redacted

+## Install in another namespace
+If you would like to deploy to another namespace, recursively replace all occurences of `example-kube-audit-rest` with your desired namespace name.
+Then just follow the guide from the local README.md - the commands will have been adjusted.
+If you don't feel secure about just replacing everything, go through the matches manually.
+Use at your own risk!

+## Attach to an already deployed Elasticsearch-instance.
+After testing it in a separate namespace, you can also use this example to connect kube-audit-rest with an existing Elasticsearch instance.
+Adjust the namespace as indicated above, then recursively replace `elasticsearch-kube-audit-rest` the name of your Elasticsearch instance.
+If you don't feel secure about just replacing everything, go through the matches manually.

+Then follow this guide, but skip deploying the Elastic CRD's, Operator and `examples/full-elastic-stack/k8s/elastic-cluster.yaml` as you already have them.
+On your own risk :)

 ## Tidyup